 175. Market Place, Chapel-en-le-Frith, High Peak Attached to the corner of a building in the centre of the Market Place is a wall bracket supporting something akin to the Holy Grail in street lighting terms - an ESLA lantern designed for low pressure sodium lamps!
 Whilst the most popular lanterns produced by the company were those intended for use with tungsten filament lamps, as is the case with my own, versions were produced that exploited the then-new high intensity discharge lamps that were beginning to emerge on the market as a brighter, longer-lasting, and more efficient light source in comparison to filament lamps.
 Fast-forward to 2018, when this wonderful relic from a bygone era was discovered, and the writing was on the wall for the humble low-pressure sodium lamp, owing to the rapid increases in LED technology.
-Although the lantern still appeared to be operational, a night visit in February that year confirmed that it wasn't, even though it is fitted with a healthy-looking 35 W SOX lamp (it would have run a 60 - 85 W SO/H lamp when new) and is photocell-switched, instead of being (presumably) time switch controlled originally.
+Although the lantern still appeared to be operational, a night visit in February that year confirmed that it wasn't, even though it is fitted with a healthy-looking 35 Watt SOX lamp (it would have run a 60 - 85 W SO/H lamp when new) and is photocell-switched, instead of being (presumably) time switch controlled originally.
+Archival images of the installation as it appeared in around 1949, and in the 1960s are viewable on Picture The Past.

 Weirdly, the ESLA is a relative newcomer to the Market Place, in comparison to the historic stocks that are visible in the foreground.